wennycooper/wsProject/README.md

     node ./wsServer

 ## Run wsClient
-    In PC1, open chrome browser with wsClient.html
+    In PC1, open chrome/firefox browser with wsClient.html
-    In PC2, open chrome browser with wsClient.html, and click [Send Message] button, the video call should be established.
+    In PC2, open chrome/firefox browser with wsClient.html, and click [Send Message] button, the video call should be established.

 ## ToDo

 1. User registration process
-2. Calling process
-3. Answering process
-4. Support other browsers
-5. Support Android phone

 # References